What are pensions dashboards?

 Which schemes are in scope?

-Schemes in scope, at least for now, are all UK schemes registered with HMRC and with at least 100 active and deferred members (i.e. not including pensioners and survivors) (described in the new regime as "relevant members") as at their scheme year end date that fell between 1 April 2020 and 31 March 2021.
+Schemes in scope, at least for now, are all UK schemes registered with HMRC and with at least 100 active and deferred members (i.e. not including pensioners and survivors) (described in the new regime as "relevant members").
+This is measured as at their scheme year end date that falls between 1 April 2023 and 31 March 2024 (note that this is later than under the original regulations).
 Other schemes can connect to dashboards voluntarily, with permission.
 There are provisions regarding schemes with fewer than 100 relevant members that grow and so fall into scope later.

-There are also certain limited exceptions where entire schemes are in PPF assessment before their staging deadline.
+There are also certain limited exceptions where entire schemes are in PPF assessment before their connection deadline.

 How will pensions dashboards work?